rguilcas/BCCR-ml-project-example/README.md

 ### 5) Setup weights and biases

-Once the environment is activate, login to weights and biases to make sure experiments will get logged properly to your account.
+Once the environment is activated, login to weights and biases to make sure experiments will get logged properly to your account.
 You will need a weights and biases account.
 Then copy your API key and past it in the terminal when asked.

 ```bash